deanwetherby/tf_oda_stanford_cars/README.md

 (tf) $ python -u ~/workspace/models/research/object_detection/export_inference_graph.py --input_type=image_tensor --pipeline_config_path=./models/ssd_mobilenet_v2_coco_2018_03_29/pipeline.config --trained_checkpoint_prefix=output/model.ckpt-100000 --output_directory=./stanford_cars_inference_graph/
 ```

+## Evaluation

+There's no eval.py script in the new version of the Object Detection API.
+So we will convert the checkpoint to a pb file and run prediction on a few example images just to get a visual indication of how well it is doing.

 ### Prediction on an example image

 ```
 (tf) $ python predict_image.py --model stanford_cars_inference_graph/frozen_inference_graph.pb --labels stanford_cars_labels_map.pbtxt --image image0.jpg